Harshal0902/MedX/README.md

 - React Js: For frontend
 - Firebase: For backend
-- Google Teachable Machine: For ML and disease prediction
 - Solana: For secure payment
+- Tensorflow.s: For ML and disease prediction
+- Google Teachable Machine: For training the model
 - i18n: For multi-language support
 - Tailwind: For styling and animations